person-al/pathfinder-solidity/README.md

 ## Open Questions

 - Do I need a Reentrancy Guard with the way the contract is designed?
+- Should I trim the ERC721A contract to just the functions I need?
+I can't tell if the approval functions are necessary for my use case or just a security hole.
 - Are there cheaper ways to store the SVG rendering pieces?
 - Are there better renderings I could do or adjustments to the rendering I should do?
 - Is my randomness random enough?
 Are there edge cases I haven't thought of?
 This isn't a DeFi application, a high profile launch, or a game where fairness matters.
 So I don't need the randomness to be foolproof.
 It needs to be fun and inconvenient to game.
-  - One option that's occurred to me is to get rid of \_historicalInput all together and just use the hash of the previous block.
+  - One option to simplify the mechanics is to get rid of `_historicalInput` and just use the hash of the previous block as the burn-time seed.
 But I like the sense of history historicalInput brings to the piece.

 ## Inspiration, Resources, and Kudos